Azure/bicep-reps/active/deployment-principal-function.md

 ### Function name
 I chose `deployer()` because I think it's self-exlanatory (as a user I can easily tell that it means someone or something that deploys), but there are a few other good options discussed for naming the functions:
 1. `submitter()`
+   - this works, but I think we can achieve more clarity about what we are _submitting_ exactly with a better name
 1. `principal()`
-    - this was most upvoted on an earlier discussion, however there are some lingering concerns with vagueness with this one, i.e. is this the deployment principal?
+    - this was most upvoted on an earlier discussion, however there are some lingering concerns with vagueness with this one, i.e. is this the deployment principal or some other principal?
 1. `deploymentPrincipal()`
+   - this works too.
+It's just slightly longer than `deployer()` which seems to achieve the same meaning
 1. `whoami()`
+   - This works too; I can't think of any downside to using this?

 ### Do we need tenantId property?
-It is not clear which tenantId we would need (x-ms-home-tenant-id vs x-ms-client-tenant-id).
+It is not clear which tenantId we would need (x-ms-home-tenant-id vs x-ms-client-tenant-id.
+These are documented [here](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/common-api-details.md#proxy-request-header-modifications)).
 In most cases these would be the same, however they would be different in cross-tenant scenarios e.g. Azure Lighthouse.
-In the cases where the tenantId property is required, e.g. Key Vault access policy, it makes sense for it to be the _resource's_ tenant (x-ms-home-tenant-id); it's not clear when a user's _home_ tenant (x-ms-client-tenant-id) specifically would need to be specified if the user is working in a cross-tenant scenario.
+In the cases where the tenantId property is required, e.g. Key Vault access policy, it makes sense for it to be the _resource's_ tenant (x-ms-home-tenant-id), in which case `subscription().tenantId` would suffice.
+It's not clear when a user's _home_ tenant (x-ms-client-tenant-id) specifically would need to be specified if the user is working in a cross-tenant scenario.
 We had discussed omitting tenantId altogether to avoid confusion.

 ## Out of scope